joaosoares/joaosoares.github.io/_posts/2018-02-04-sapiens-takeaways.md

 ---
-published: true
+layout: post
+title: Sapiens Takeaways
 ---
-## Sapiens Takeaways

 Finished on: Sunday, February 4, 2018

 1. The human evolutionary process is fascinating, and so is thinking about our Sapiens ancestors as people with similar mental capabilities as us but with a completely different lifestyle.